 Ultimately, the decision whether or not to cut a narcissistic parent out of your life is yours alone.

 It is important to consider all aspects before making this decision, including how it will affect both you and your family members.

 If you decide that cutting off contact with your parent is the best option for you, then it is important to remember that it does not mean that you are giving up on them or that they do not matter anymore; rather, it means that taking care of yourself and protecting yourself from further harm should come first.

 In this post, we reviewed the characteristics of a narcissistic mother.
 But we also looked at some of the big questions that come along with that, such as:

 - Can a narcissist mother love their child?

 - What is a narcissistic mother?

-Ultimately as the child of a narcissist identifying how the Traits of a Toxic Person affect you is crucial to your own health, healing, and well-being.
+Ultimately as the child of a narcissist identifying how the Traits of a Toxic Person (click to read my article) affect you is crucial to your own health, healing, and well-being.

-I am not a doctor, a psychiatrist or a mental health professional.
+I am not a doctor, a psychiatrist or mental health professional.
+I do, however, have decades of managing hundreds of people, am both a son and a parent, and do have direct experience in dealing with narcissists.
 This post, like all my posts, is based on my research, opinions, and observations.
 If you need medical or professional advice you should seek out a qualified professional in your area.